-For 2017 we have introduced RWI and Fresh Start to our learning time.
+We use RWI and Fresh Start.
 This is being taught from EYFS to Y6.

-Each term, every year group chooses a novel to study (in Year 1, the year is started with an author study and excludes nurture). every child has a copy of their own book which they use within other lessons.
-It is also used within SpaG lessons.
+Each term, every year group has a novel to study.
+Every child has a copy of their own book which they use within other lessons.

 Every year group has their own set of spelling words and spelling rules.
 Please see the class pages for these.